binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ##### Hardening SSH

 There are a bunch of things you can do to minimise SSH being used as an attack vector.
-Let's walk through some now.
+Let us walk through some now.

 After any changes, restart SSH daemon as root (using sudo) to apply the changes.